 Visit Eritrea.
 Shapira Dam is almost one thousand years old.
 The dam is 67m long and 16m deep.
 It is still functional and fulfills the water requirements of the Saho people of the region.
 One of the inner walls of the dam has an inscription of 79 words in ancient Ge’ez language.

 Mount Ambasoira – The Highest Peak in Eritrea

 Mt.
 Ambasoira is Eritrea’s highest peak with a height of 3,018m.
 You can view it just after a short walk from Qohaito archeological site.
 This and other surrounding mountains with their stunning view enchant the visitors.

 Matara or Metera Archeological Site

 Matara is another very famous archeological site of the Debub region Eritrea.
+Situated a few kilometers south of Senafe, it was a major city in the Dʿmt and Aksumite kingdoms.
 Its excavated sites include Adulis–Axum tunnel, Hawulti obelisk or Matara’s (Metera) Monolith Stele, and ruins of a palace.